vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore a KN95 mask while in the laundromat and while walking to and from it on Sacramento Street, but not during the rest of my journey.

+## Wednesday June 9

+In the afternoon, I went to downtown Berkeley.
+I first went to Citibank to do some financial transactions.
+I finished at 2:02 PM.
+I then went to Trader Joe's to get groceries, finishing checkout at 2:14 PM.
+Finally, I went to Udupi Palace and got a spinach masala dosa.